ls1intum/Artemis/docs/user/lti.rst

 LTI 1.3 Instructor Guide
 ---------------------------
-Instructors can configure Artemis online courses through LTI to Learning Management Systems (e.g. Moodle, edX).
+Instructors can connect Artemis online courses via LTI to other Learning Management Systems (e.g. Moodle, edX).
 Below given steps for how to configure Artemis over LTI with Moodle.

 Enable Online Course for LTI Configuration